Skip to Main Content

 Strobing LEDs

-can be kept to a much smaller percent (typically from < 0.1% to 2%), the LEDs can then dissipate the excess heat generated and continue to function normally.
-There are two illuminator operational parameters that contribute to the duty cycle: light on-time per flash (a.k.a. light output PW) and flash rate.
+Strobe overdriving LED illuminators takes advantage of the fact that we can push more current through LEDs when their duty cycle is kept very low, typically between from <0.1% to 2%.
+This allows the LEDs to dissipate the heat adequately between pulses and continue to function normally.
+There are two illuminator operational parameters that contribute to the duty cycle: light on-time per flash (a.k.a.
+Pulse Width) and flash rate.

 During strobing, light on-time (PW) can be set via a GUI – if available – in the current source controller, or more commonly by following an external trigger input pulse width.
-The hardware- only type of strobing controller (a.k.a. driver) without a GUI is typically actuated by external signals, meaning the light output PW follows that of the internal trigger input PW, minus any timing latency in the electronics and LED ramp up periods.
-These types of controllers will overdrive to some pre-determined time to safeguard the LEDs.
-Whereas GUI based controllers often allow for more complicated strobing parameter control, but they can also be “triggered” by an external signal.
+The hardware-only type of strobing controller (a.k.a. driver) without a GUI is typically actuated by external signals, meaning the light output PW follows that of the internal trigger input PW, minus any timing latency in the electronics and LED ramp-up periods.
+These types of controllers will overdrive to some pre-determined limit to safeguard the LEDs.
+Whereas GUI based controllers often allow for more complete strobing parameter control, but they can also be “triggered” by an external signal.
 They may allow the light output PW value to be different from the input trigger PW, or they may also allow pass-thru.
-Flash rate is typically measured in Hz – the output pulse
+Flash rate is typically measured in Hz – the output pulse width multiplied by the flash rate in Hz totals the on-time for the cycle.

 Advantages for strobing LED illuminators: